 - Students, while on a school bus, will be directly responsible to the bus driver.
 Disorderly conduct shall be sufficient reason for the driver to suspend the student's bus privileges for a designated period.
 The school district will not tolerate misbehavior on the buses. - It shall be the duty of every teacher, coach, or sponsor to see that his/her students are familiar with all rules governing the conduct of students while riding the bus.
-Some of the most important rules are: - Remain seated while the bus is moving - Keep head and arms inside the bus - Walk in front of the bus when crossing the street - Remain quiet enough that instructions from the driver can be heard at all times - Refrain from the use of profane language a weapon while at school, or when involved in any school-sponsored activity, shall be expelled from school for a period of not less than one year.
+Some of the most important rules are: - Remain seated while the bus is moving - Keep head and arms inside the bus - Walk in front of the bus when crossing the street - Remain guiet enough that instructions from the driver can be heard at all times - Refrain from the use of profane language

+Weapons in Schools

-Weapons in Schools- It is the policy of the Emery County School District that a student who is found to have brought a weapon to school, or to a school supervised activity, or to be in possession of such
+It is the policy of the Emery County School District that a student who is found to have brought a weapon to school, or to a school supervised activity, or to be in possession of such a weapon while at school, or when involved in any school-sponsored activity, shall be expelled from school for a period of not less than one year.